-'Rejuvenated' stem cells coaxed from centenarianOctober 31st, 2011 in Genetics /
+'Rejuvenated' stem cells coaxed from centenarianOctober 31, 2011 by Marlowe Hood in Medicine & Health / Genetics

 Scientists said Tuesday they had transformed age-worn cells in people over 90 -- including a centenarian -- into rejuvenated stemcells that were "indistinguishable" from those found in embryos.